camunda/camunda-docs-manual/README.md

 ## Installing Hugo

-In order to build this documentation, you first need to install [Hugo][Hugo] v0.54 (newer versions _may_ work, please note that some issues have been reported on v61.0+).
+In order to build this documentation, you first need to install [Hugo][Hugo] v0.54.
+Newer versions _may_ work, but please note that some issues have been reported on v61.0+.

 See the [Hugo installation guide][Hugo Installation] for more details on how to install Hugo.
+Issues have been reported when installing v0.54 via a package manager; install via tarball instead.
+The v0.54 tarball can be downloaded from [the corresponding Hugo release page](https://github.com/gohugoio/hugo/releases/tag/v0.54.0).

 ## Building the Documentation